Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data: Introduction

 It is generally acknowledged that the Universe's expansion is accelerating, as first observed using Type Ia supernovae (SNe Ia) \cite{Riess_1998,Perlmutter_1998,Perlmutter_1999}, and later demonstrated using the cosmic microwave background radiation \cite{Planck2018} and baryon acoustic oscillations \cite{Alam_2017}.
 The conventional explanation is that this is due to a cosmological constant, $\Lambda$.
 This, with the indication that most of the nonrelativistic matter in the Universe is cold dark matter (CDM) and the added assumption that the universe is spatially flat, leads to the standard $\Lambda$CDM model of the Universe.

 Although the $\Lambda$CDM model fits the data well, there has been enormous interest in alternative theories, including modifications of gravity.
 For example, in $f(R)$ gravity the curvature term, $R$, is replaced by some function of the curvature scalar \cite{10.1093/mnras/150.1.1}.
-Another alternative, first proposed by Harko \textit{ et al.}, is to consider a contribution of the form $f(R,T)$ where $T$ is the trace of the stress-energy tensor \cite{Harko_2011}.
+These models have been used to try to explain observational properties of the current universe, such as SNe Ia data, the CMB and baryon acoustic oscillations (BAO) \cite{GameOver,odintsov2025dynamicaldarkenergyfr}.
+Harko \textit{et al.} proposed an alternative where $R$ is replaced by $f(R,T)$, a function that also depends on the trace of the stress-energy tensor $T$ \cite{Harko_2011}.

 In a previous paper \cite{Siggia_2025}, we focused on a modification of the standard Lagrangian by replacing the scalar curvature, $R$, by some combination of a function of the curvature and the stress energy tensor such that $R \rightarrow f(R,T)$.
 We specifically focused on the case where $f$ is additively separable, that is, $f(R,T) = f_1(R) + f_2(T)$, and specialized to